Alicia C. Simpson

-I’m not a huge fan of chocolate, but I can’t resist the taste and smell of Mexican chocolate.
-The notes of almond, cinnamon, and vanilla with just a hint of spice from cayenne pepper take my taste buds to another world.
-Be careful with the cayenne, though: with such a sweet base underneath it, the heat jumps out quick.
-If you aren’t paying attention when you add that dash, you will have one spicy hot cocoa on your hands!
+The taste and aroma of Mexican chocolate are hard to resist.
+The notes of almond, cinnamon, and vanilla with just a hint of spice from cayenne pepper will take your taste buds to another world.
+Be careful with the cayenne, though —with such a sweet base underneath it, the heat jumps out quick.
+If you aren’t paying attention when you add that dash, you’ll have one spicy hot cocoa on your hands!
 Contributed by Alicia C. Simpson from Quick and Easy Low-Cal Vegan Comfort Food: 150 Down-Home Recipes Packed with Flavor, Not Calories*, © 2012, published by The Experiment.
 Photo by Sara Lynn Paige. more→